okstate-library/docs/carpentries/registration_forms.md

 1. Select *Carpentries Workshops*.
 1. Click *Continue*.
 1. Select the correct starting date.
+1. Check *This Event Repeats* and add dates as appropriate.
 1. There are two descriptions in *Event Description*: one for Data Carpentry workshops and one for Software Carpentry workshops.
 Delete the appropriate *Event Description*.
 1. Select *Carpentries @ Oklahoma State University by Kay Bjornen* as the *Related LibGuide*.
 1. Select the location (most workshops will be in *Computer Training Room 206, 2nd Floor, Edmon Low Library*.
-1. Click *Submit: Add New Event!*.
+1. Click *Submit: Add New Event!*
 1. Return to *Library Workshops* and click on the new event in the calendar.
 1. Copy *Event URL:* and send it to the person setting up the workshop website.
 1. You can click the blue *Manage Event* button to manage attendees and the waitlist.